opensearch-project/documentation-website/_ml-commons-plugin/api.md

 For information about user access for this API, see [Model access control considerations](#model-access-control-considerations).

-ML Commons splits the model into smaller chunks and saves those chunks in the model's index.
+If the model is more than 10 MB in size, ML Commons splits it into smaller chunks and saves those chunks in the model's index.

 ### Path and HTTP methods